-1) Press the F1 key to select CON and then On-off indictor appears on the top of the screen.
+1) Press the On-off key and then On-off indictor appears on the top of the screen.

 2) Insert the black lead into the COM banana jack input and the red lead into the V/O/C banana jack input.